DeisData/deisdata.github.io/r/data-wrangling/index.md

     ## 10 Adelie  Torgersen female  2007 bill_depth_mm       18
     ## # … with 1,366 more rows

-Here we pivot the penguins data so that all the bill measurements are in the same column.
+Here we pivot the penguin data so that all the bill measurements are in the same column.

 ``` r